Living with rheumatoid arthritis (RA)

 Mayo Clinic’s award-winning consumer website offers health information and self-improvement tools.
 Mayo Clinic’s medical experts and editorial professionals bring you access to the knowledge and experience of Mayo Clinic on topics ranging from cancer, diabetes, and heart disease to nutrition, exercise, and pregnancy.

 NIAMS is a component of the National Institutes of Health, whose primary focus is to provide research, training, and information resources on diseases of the bones, joints, muscles, and skin.
-This website offers information and links to various resources about rheumatoid arthritis symptoms, treatment, research, and disease states.
+This website offers information and links to various resources about RA symptoms, treatment, research, and disease states.